leetnz/leetnz.github.io/index.md

 # About

-Hey, Hoani here.

-I have a pretty strange work history spanning from blockchain software through to rocket avoinic systems.

-Leetware is my consulting company which I have estabished to start helping companies with thier technical challenges on demand.
+Leetware is a technology consulting company estabished to start help companies with cutting edge technical challenges.

-I pride myself in keeping up to date with engineering best practices and using cross-disciplinary approaches to deliver high-quality solutions.
+New Zealand has a beautiful mix of creative thinkers and a practical work ethic for getting things done.
+Leetware demonstrates the next level of development with a focus on design quality and productivity to accelerate our clients in New Zealand's tech industry.

 ### Design Approaches

-#### Inspired by Agile and Software Productivity Research
+#### Guided by Agile and Software Productivity Research

-A focus on reducing defects and saving time by conforming to popular style guidelines, linting, test driven development and CI/CD.
+A focus on reducing defects and saving time by leveraging popular style guidelines, linting, test driven development and CI/CD.

-#### Practical Industry-based Experience
+#### Industry Battle-Tested Experience

-Full design lifecycle services from prototype through to optimization for deployment/manufacturing.
+Leetware's experience comes from New Zealand's most demanding and exciting technology projects.
+We offer services throughout the entire design lifecycle from prototype through to deployment/manufacturing.

-#### Leveraging Really Hard Maths (a.k.a algebra and calculus)
+#### We Do Hard Math

-Using simulation and control theory to develop products faster and better.
+Balancing research and development, Leetware leverages simulation and control theory to develop products faster and better.